 On the way back to Academy Bay - as planned - we stopped again at the flamingo crater in the largest Bainbridge Rock, and this time we were able to land.
 The swell was so much less than before, we got ashore without even wetting our feet.
 The flamingoes were huddled on the far side of the lake; they seemed not greatly alarmed by our presence.
 As two of us took up positions with our cameras in the viridian saltwort that covered the steep bank, my son Steve walked slowly around the lake towards the flock.
 The strategy was to herd them around in front of us where we waited quietly.
 The plan worked remarkably well.
 As Steve approached the flamingoes they moved slowly away from him keeping in the shallow water below the bank, wading along in close formation, and stepping just high enough to clear the water with their feet.
 As they circled towards us under the green bank pink reflections appeared in the rippled blue water - the colors of a little girl's birthday party.
-Approaching us, the birds became noticably nervous and quickened their gait as though they planned to make a rush to get past, but they lost their nerve the last minute and took to the deep water where they swam by like pink caricatures of swans whose necks had become enormously attenuated and whose heads had changed into faces on which the dominating feature was a huge hooked nose.
-When they reached shallow water again, less than a foot deep, they stood up, demonstrating surprisingly that flamingoes swim with their legs doubled up under them and paddle with their feet.
-Several times we chased them around the pond and each time they seemed less fearful, at last running by in front of us with their wings raised for speed, showing to great advantage the black tipped primaries.
+Approaching us, the birds became noticeably nervous and quickened their gait as though they planned to make a rush to get past, but they lost their nerve the last minute and took to the deep water where they swam by like pink caricatures of swans whose necks had become enormously attenuated and whose heads had changed into faces on which the dominating feature was a huge hooked nose.
+When they reached shallow water again less than a foot deep, they stood up, demonstrating surprisingly that flamingoes swim with their legs doubled up under them and paddle with their feet.
+Several times we chased them around the pond and each time they seemed less fearful, at last running by in front of us with their wings raised for speed, showing to great advantage the black-tipped primaries.
 It was a beautiful exhibition of light-footed grace and portrayed the flamingoes at their spectacular best.

 We encountered flamingoes on subsequent cruises in other salt lagoons - at James Bay on San Salvador, on Jervis, and on Florena - but they were all wilder than those on Bainbridge where they are disturbed much less by fishermen.
 In these larger lagoons the birds retreat to the farthest side as soon as someone appears on the shore.
 They cannot be herded around and will spook if they are pressed too closely, flying off at once.
-Before leaving for a more secluded place they circle the lagoon displaying their exquisite/color.
+Before leaving for a more secluded place they circle the lagoon displaying their exquisite rosey color.
 They fly like cranes, their necks outstretched and their long legs trailing.
 With each beat of the black-tipped wings their bodies rise and fall while their heads remain at a constant level, the body motion being absorbed in wave-like undulations of their long necks.
-I Leannot see flamingoes without recalling a childhood picture of a flaming standing beside her nest, a tower of mud holding two great eggs in its saucered top, I must have returned to that picture often, fascinated by the strangeness of the bird.
-Somewhere in conjunction with the illustration I read that the heavy bill was used to crush oysters anquite erroneous piece of information for it is adapted to a quite contrary use in a not well understood way, for straining small organisms from shallow muddy water.